 By completing the work, students will have the opportunity to see what area approximately 100 000 dots covers, giving them a sense of this number.

 Then suggest that the students create the work collectively, following certain conditions.
-For example, the teacher can cut a sheet of paper into sections and ask each student to complete one of the sections and to track the number of dots drawn.
-This work can be spread out over several days for 5 to 10 minutes a day.
+For example, the teacher can cut a sheet of paper into sections and ask each student to complete one of the sections, tracking the number of dots they've drawn.
+This work can be spread out over several days for five to ten minutes a day.
 When all the students have finished, assemble the sections and calculate the total number of dots recorded by each student.
 It is then relevant to compare this total with the estimations given at the beginning of the activity.

-Ask students to estimate how many days it would have taken for a student to complete the entire work, without assistance, at a rate of 5 minutes per day.
-For example, by estimating that they can fill in 3cm2 of the work in 5 minutes, students can determine that it will take about 230 days to fill in the 700cm2, which is longer than the entire school year.
+Ask students to estimate how many days it would have taken for a student to complete the entire work, without assistance, at a rate of five minutes per day.
+For example, by estimating that they can fill in 3 cm2 of the work in five minutes, students can determine that it will take about 230 days to fill in the 700 cm2, which is longer than the entire school year.
 If desired, repeat this estimation exercise as a class by changing the number of minutes allotted to complete the work each day or the number of students working on it.

 This is a good opportunity to make connections between pointillism and technology using the example of digital printers and cameras.
 Printing resolution is determined in dots per inch (DPI).
 The higher the number of dots per inch, the better the print quality.
 At the same time, the resolution of a digital image is defined by the number of pixels that make up the image.
 A photo taken with a resolution of 5 megapixels (5 million pixels) will therefore have better definition than one taken with a resolution of 1 megapixel.